gitmachtl/cardano-signer/README.md

                                                                 optional data/payload/file if not present in the COSE_Sign1 signature
            [--address "<path_to_file>|<hex>|<bech>"]            optional signing-address to do the verification with [--nohashcheck]                                      optional flag to not perform a check that the public-key belongs to the address/hash
-           [--hashed]                                           optional flag to hash the payload given via the 'data' parameters
+           [--include-maps]                                     optional flag to include the COSE maps in the json-extended output
            [--json | --json-extended]                           optional flag to generate output in json/json-extended format [--out-file "<path_to_file>"]                        path to an output file, default: standard-output
    Output: "true/false" (exitcode 0/1) or JSON-Format

+Verify CIP-88 Calidus-Pool-PublicKey registration-data:

+   Syntax: cardano-signer verify --cip88
+   Params: --data "<json-metadata>" |                           data to verify as json text
+           --data-file "<path_to_file>" |                       data to verify as json file --data-hex "<hex>"                                   data to verify as cbor-hex-format [--json | --json-extended]                           optional flag to generate output in json/json-extended format [--out-file "<path_to_file>"]                        path to an output file, default: standard-output
+   Output: "true/false" or JSON-Format

-Verify Signatures in CIP-100 governance JSON-LD metadata:
+Verify Signatures in CIP-100/108/119/136 governance JSON-LD metadata:

    Syntax: cardano-signer verify --cip100
    Params: --data "<jsonld-text>" | --data-file "<path_to_jsonld_file>"